jmanthony3/Archimedes/docs/class/engr-837-001-materials-characterization-methods/image-formation.md

     | One of the key benefits of #SEM is high [depth of field](depth-of-field.md) for its magnification because the cone is already so narrow. |

 ## Probe brightness
-The brightness of the beam is determined by the probe current, diameter, and convergence angle, as reorganized from the prior equation for beam size: units are $\frac{A}{m^{2}sr}$ (current density per unit solid angle).
+The brightness of the beam is determined by the probe current, diameter, and #convergence-angle, as reorganized from the prior equation for beam size: units are $\frac{A}{m^{2}sr}$ (current density per unit solid angle).
 Brightness is a constant based on source type, so the other variables must scale proportionally.

 $$\begin{split}